MarshallE-G/CapstoneTwo_Deli/readme.md

 ![Receipt.PNG](Receipt.PNG)

 ***If I was given more time, I would've liked to have worked more on...***
-- I would've liked to have worked more on the aesthetics of the application as well add some more products for customers to order.
+- I would've liked to have worked more on the aesthetics of the application as well as add some more products for customers to order.
   - A few ideas I had were:
     - Adding an option to order a salad.